MultiBand End-Fed Antennas

 ---|

-Bands highlighted in blue require an internal tuner.
-(SWR less then 3:1) Bands highlighted in red require an external tuner.
+Bands not highlighted are between 1:1 and 2.5:1, highlighted in blue require an internal tuner.
+(SWR less than 3:1) Bands highlighted in red require an external tuner.
 (SWR higher then 3:1 but lower then 10:1)

 The SWR values provided are based on simulations assuming a minimum antenna height of 10 meters above ground in free-space conditions.
 Actual results may vary significantly depending on the specific installation setup, such as the antenna configuration (e.g., inverted L, sloper), proximity to nearby objects (e.g., buildings, trees, metal structures), type and quality of ground, and other environmental factors.
 For optimal performance, adjustments to the setup, including antenna orientation, counterpoise length, and matching network, may be required.
 A tuner may also be necessary for certain bands to achieve the best match.